 How to Update MacPractice

 You'll first need to update your Server computer.
 After the Server has been updated, your Client computer will be prompted to update the next time they log in.
 All copies of MacPractice must be running the same build of MacPractice in order to connect with each other.
-The computers can be running different builds of macOS as long as all are compatible with the version of MacPractice.
+The computers can be running different builds of macOS as long as all are compatible with this build of MacPractice.

 - Before updating, make a backup of your MacPractice data and confirm all computers in your office have quit MacPractice.
 For more information on creating backups, please refer to this page of the Backups Guide on Creating Manual and Automatic Backups.